Skip to main content

 A Month of Self-Compassion

 These simple steps serve as the foundation, but they can significantly change your perception and self-esteem.
-I encourage you to give it a try for a month:
+We encourage you to give it a try for a month:

 1️⃣ Take note of how you currently feel about yourself.